carpentries/lesson-example/_episodes/04-formatting.md

 *   lesson objectives
 *   a summary of key points

+If you're writing your lessons in Rmarkdown, you will also need to add `source: Rmd`.

 These values are stored in the header so that [Jekyll][jekyll] will read them and make them accessible in other pages as `site.episodes.the_episode.key`, where `the_episode` is the particular episode